patricktu2/GameOfLifeMeetsPySEAL/README.md

 * Clone repository

 ## Run the Application
 There are shell scripts that are used to run the application.
-The most important ones are the following:
+Execute these to run the application:
-* `build.sh`: Builds the docker image and creates the python wrapper for SEAL
+1. Execute the `build.sh` script to build the image from the Dockerfile.
+This also builds the Python wrapper for the SEAL.
-* `run.sh`: Runs the docker container.
-To run this for ubuntu, the code for Ubuntu needs to be uncomment.
-This script starts the GUI client and the server in two separate terminals by executing `main.sh`
+2. Execute the`run.sh` script to run a container derived from the previously built image and allow the GUI to connect to the host’s display.
+This script consists of two parts as different solutions were needed for macOS and Ubuntu 18.04.
-* `debug.sh`: This script copies the content of the terminals and writes it into a `log_server` and `log_client` file.
-This was usually used for debugging purposes after the application was stopped
+3. (optionally) Execute the `debug.sh` script to copy the log files of the server and the client from the container to the host.
+This can be used for debugging.